 In 1961 the first bank to come into the Wedgwood neighborhood was Seattle First National at 8401 35th Ave NE.
 After only eleven years in that first building, in 1972 the bank moved up one lot to the north and built a new building at the intersection of NE 85th Street, address 8425 35th Ave NE.

-For about twenty years or a little more, from about 1948 to 1970, there had been a gas station at that southwest corner of NE 85th Street, which was removed to build the new Sea-First Bank (present Bank of America).
+For about twenty years or a little more, from about 1948 to 1970, there had been a gas station at that southwest corner of NE 85th Street, which was removed to build the new Sea-First Bank building (present Bank of America).

 The above photo of the Wedgwood Texaco was taken in February 1949 when there was snow on the ground.
 The photo looks southwest towards the tall trees in Balch’s original Wedgwood development between NE 80th to 85th Streets, west side of 35th Ave NE, where trees were preserved among charming Cape Cod cottage-style houses.
 Each house had a one-car garage and Wedgwood developed as a car neighborhood where people drove to work.
 Surrounded by houses with car owners, it is not surprising that the Wedgwood business district had a lot of gas stations in the 1950s.